 “I didn’t come all the way to the country to bring MDF beadboard into my life”, she explained – a sentiment that I understand completely.
 But when you want some things that only MDF trim can provide – low cost, excellent paintability, and a wide range of available profiles – there may be reasons to look at things differently.
 The issue isn’t always what something is made of, but rather how it affects the overall feeling of your new space.

 Renovations often take longer than you expect, cost more than you initially thought, and involves more mental anguish than seems reasonable.
 Choose your contractor well, keep smiling, and by the time you get to the bottom of the tobogganing hill you’ll probably be thinking the whole renovation ride wasn’t so bad after all.
 At least I hope so.
 And here’s one more thing.
-It’s a little trick I know for emotional stability, especially when any part of life gets challenging.
+It’s a little trick I know for emotional stability, especially when any part of life gets challenging (not just renos).